 DTS is now offering Virtual Applications Hosting (VAPPS), which provides a hosting environment to virtualize and securely deliver applications to end user devices.
 Customers are assigned development, test, and production Remote Desktop Session Host servers within a dedicated pool.
 Pools are configured redundantly to facilitate high availability and disaster recovery requirements.
-The operating system and server resources are licensed and maintained by the Department of Technology Services.
+The operating system and server resources are licensed and maintained by the Division of Technology Services.

 See more information here.

-The Department of Public Safety and the Department of Technology Services announced the introduction of a new Amazon Echo practice exam for the driver’s license.
+The Department of Public Safety and the Division of Technology Services announced the introduction of a new Amazon Echo practice exam for the driver’s license.
 The added convenience of the voice activated practice exam allows new drivers to review the rules of the road in the comfort of their homes through Amazon’s voice controlled speaker and digital assistant, Alexa.
 The Amazon Echo was Amazon’s best selling item over $100 on Black Friday in 2015, and accounts for 25% of online speaker sales.

 “We’re excited to provide new drivers with added functionality and convenience through Amazon Echo,” said Marissa Villaseñor, Director of Public Relations, Utah Department of Public Safety.
 “The Echo is an amazing new tool, and we are looking forward to expanding the services we integrate with Echo.”